Grand Duke of Finland

 The Grand Duke of Finland, (Note: Suomen suuriruhtinas, Storfurste av Finland, Великий князь Финляндский) alternatively the Grand Prince of Finland, was a title used by most Swedish monarchs from 1580 to 1720.
 The title was first adopted by King Johan III of Sweden, who had been the duke of Finland in 1556-1563.
 It was briefly revived in 1802–1805 for Prince Carl Gustav, who died in childhood.

-In 1809, after Finland was ceded to Russia, it became an autonomous Grand Duchy of Finland.
-Between 1809 and 1917, the emperor of Russia held the title Grand Duke of Finland as the ruler of the grand duchy.
+In 1809, after Finland was ceded to Russia, it became the autonomous Grand Duchy of Finland.
+Between 1809 and 1917, the emperor of Russia held the title of Grand Duke of Finland as the ruler of the grand duchy.

 Swedish rule

 Around 1580, King Johan III of Sweden, who had previously (1556-63) been the duke of Finland (a royal duke), assumed the subsidiary title Grand Duke of Finland (Storfurste, Suomen suuriruhtinas) to the titles of the king of Sweden, first appearing in sources in 1581 (though first used by Johan III in 1577).
 In those years, Johan was and had been in a quarrel with his eastern neighbour, Tsar Ivan IV of Russia ("the Terrible"), who had a long list of subsidiary titles as the grand duke of several ancient Russian principalities and provinces.
 The use of the title of grand duke on Johan's behalf was a countermeasure to signify his mighty position as sovereign of Sweden, also a multinational or multi-country realm, and equal to a tsardom.
 Not only was Finland added, but Karelia, Ingria, and Livonia, all of which were along the Swedish–Russian border.
 It is said that the first use of the new title was in an occasion to contact Tsar Ivan.

 During the next 140 years, the title was used by Johan's successors on the Swedish throne, with the exception of Charles IX, who listed Finns as one of the many nations over which he was the king during 1607–1611.
 As the title had only subsidiary nature without any concrete meaning, it was mainly used at formal occasions along with a long list of additional royal titles.
 The last Swedish monarch to use the title was Queen Ulrika Eleonora, who abdicated in 1720.

-In 1802, King Gustav IV Adolf gave the title to his new-born son, Prince Carl Gustaf, who died three years later.
+In 1802, to strengthen the unity between Finland and the rest of the kingdom, King Gustav IV Adolf gave the title to his newborn second son, Prince Carl Gustaf.
+The plan was for the prince to receive his education at the Royal Academy of Turku.
+Russia disapproved of the title, and Emperor Alexander I responded by renaming the Russian part of Finland the Finland Governorate.
+Prince Carl Gustaf died three years later in 1805.